Sentience-Framework/database/README.md

 - Greater than (>) / Greater than or equals (>=)
 - BETWEEN / NOT BETWEEN
 - Empty / Not empty (Mimicking PHP's empty function)
-- Regex / Not regex (SQLite also supported using regexp_like and REGEXP)
+- Regex / Not regex (SQLite also supported using regexp_like and REGEXP, PostgreSQL uses tilde operators with use_tilde_regex option)
 - EXISTS / NOT EXISTS (sub query)
-- Group
+- Group / Not group
 - Operator
 - Raw
+- printf-style formatting (wheref, orWheref, havingf, orHavingf with %s, %d, %b, %f modifiers)

+### HAVING conditions
+- All where condition variants are available as having* and orHaving* methods

 ### Alter table definitions
 - Add column / Drop column